winitzki/scall/tutorial/programming_dhall.md

 The Dhall typechecker will accept the function call `f 100 10 (refl Bool True)`.
 But trying to call `f 1 1 (refl Bool True)` will be a type error.

-This technique works only when evaluating conditions on values that are statically known.
+This technique works only when evaluating conditions on a **statically known value**.
 For instance, the expression `λ(n : Natural) → f 200 n (refl Bool True)` will not be accepted by Dhall, even though `200 + n` is always greater than `100`.
-This is because Dhall's typechecker is not powerful enough to determine symbolically that `200 + n > 100` for an arbitrary natural `n`.
+This is because Dhall's typechecker is not powerful enough to determine symbolically that `200 + n > 100` for an arbitrary but unknown natural `n`.
+Dhall can validate such conditions only if `n` is a known literal (known "statically" within the current scope).

 ### Leibniz equality at type level